shieldgenerator7/CreatureCombat/CreatureCombatWyl_NewPlayerGuide.md

 The round ends.

+# Moments

+Because creatures can react to actions and multiple actions can happen all at once, there needs to be a way to determine the order of the actions, to determine which happens first.
+In this game, we use moments to do that.

+A moment is a small period of time in which a lot can happen.
+It has a queue that says what order the actions will be processed in.

+When you take the first action on your turn, start a moment and add your action to its queue.
+If no creature does anything else, resolve that first action and end your turn.

+When a player adds an action to the queue, other creatures can react to that by adding their own actions to the queue.
+When a creature reacts to an action, it adds its reaction to the queue right behind the action it is reacting to.
+When there are no more reactions to add to the queue, resolve the queue.

+To resolve the queue, start with the first action in the queue and resolve it (carry out its effect).
+Then move to the second action in the queue, and resolve it.
+Continue doing this for all actions in the queue until all actions have been resolved.

+Once all actions have been resolved, the queue is fully resolved.
+End your turn.

+**Ability reactions:** Abilities can only be activated as a reaction if they have a trigger, and the trigger occurs.
+Activating a triggered ability counts as a creature’s 1 reaction per moment.

+## Canceled Actions

+An action can be cancelled to make it not resolve.
+When you try to resolve a cancelled action, instead skip it in the queue, and it does get resolved.
+When all non-cancelled abilities in the queue are resolved, the turn ends.

+## Speed

+All actions have a default speed of “normal”.
+However, some actions have a higher or lower speed.

+When a reaction has a higher speed than the action it is reacting to, it may go in the queue directly in front of the action.

+When multiple reactions react to the same action, order them by their speed, highest speed goes first.
+If there’s ties, the creature with the lowest base power goes first.
+Then if there’s still a tie, the creature friendly to the current player goes first.
+However, if the creatures are all friendly to each other, then they may decide what order to go in.

+You may choose to have an action enter the queue at a speed lower than its usual speed.

+Note that reactions go in the queue relative to the action they react to, which means that the queue may not necessarily be ordered from fastest to slowest action.

+Note that reactions can react to other reactions, regardless of speed.

+### Action Speeds

+Each action has a different speed:

+-   Play a creature: Normal
+-   Activate a creature ability: the speed of that ability, default Normal
+-   Fight a creature: Slow
+-   Resolve the battle: Super Slow

+Each reaction has a different speed:

+-   Activate an ability: the speed of that ability, default Normal
+-   Block an action: Super Fast
+-   Help a creature: Super Fast

 # Values

 Values show the state of a creature, using a number.
 All values start at 0 and reset to 0.
 Values can’t be negative.
 Values have no upper limit.
 “Good values” are beneficial, like bonus power.
 “Bad values” are harmful, like damage.
 A creature “has” a value if that value is greater than 0.